Twelfth Baptist Church: History

 Noted educator Wilhelmina Crosson taught Sunday School at the Twelfth Baptist Church in the 1940s.
 One of the first African-American female schoolteachers in Boston, Crosson developed the city's first remedial reading program, and was an early advocate of black history education.

-Rev. William Hunter Hester wrote a history of the Twelfth Baptist Church in 1946.
-In the 1950s, he worked with a young assistant minister who was pursuing doctoral studies in theology at Boston University: Martin Luther King Jr. Hester was an old friend of King's father, and was an important influence on King.
+Rev. William Hunter Hester wrote a history of the Twelfth Baptist Church in 1946.Hester was an old friend of Martin Luther King Sr. In the 1950s, Martin Luther King Jr. worked with him as an assistant minister pursuing doctoral studies in theology at Boston University.

-Rev. Dr. Michael E. Haynes was active in the civil rights movement and represented Roxbury in the Massachusetts House of Representatives in the 1960s.
-Haynes was instrumental in founding the Boston/Roxbury campus of Godron-Conwell Theological Seminary -- known as the Center for Urban Ministerial Education (CUME) -- in 1976 to provide "ministerial training for Hispanic/Latino, African American, Asian and other ethnic minority pastors and church leaders in Boston and throughout the U.S."
+Rev. Dr. Michael E. Haynes began serving the Twelfth Baptist Church as a Youth Minister beginning in 1951.
+He later became an Associate Minister, and finally a Senior Minister for the church in 1964.
+Described by Rev. Willie Bodrick, II, the church's current pastor, as "a visionary statesman, pastor, and civic leader who bridged the pulpit and policy," Rev. Haynes was active in the civil rights movement and represented Roxbury in the Massachusetts House of Representatives in the 1960s.
+He was instrumental in founding the Boston/Roxbury campus of Godron-Conwell Theological Seminary—known as the Center for Urban Ministerial Education (CUME) -- in 1976 to provide "ministerial training for Hispanic/Latino, African American, Asian and other ethnic minority pastors and church leaders in Boston and throughout the U.S." Rev. Haynes retired from the Twelfth Baptist Church in 2004.

+Rev. Dr. Arthur T. Gerald, Jr. served as a Pastor for the Twelfth Baptist Church from 2010 to 2020.
+According to Rev. Bodrick, Rev. Gerald "championed a theology of action - that the Gospel must not only be preached from the pulpit but embodies in the streets of Roxbury and beyond."
+He supported the church's mentorship programs, food and clothing ministries, youth development programs, and partnerships with local schools and nonprofits, strengthening the church's relationships with civic and interfaith partners.

 On September 20, 2021, King Boston donated $1 million to support the church.

+As of 2025, the church operates a food pantry, supports affordable housing, and advocates for incarcerated people.
+The church also has global missions that support an orphanage in Honduras and a school in Liberia.